chastitywhiterose/Chad/Chad-git-commands.md

+# Chastity's Git Notes

+This file is my notes for my process of learning to use Git.
+Interestingly, I decided this file will also be part of my repository for my Chad story.
+I wrote these notes for my own understanding rather than the public.
+I will write something else if I am ever good enough to teach Git.

+---

+# First time Git Setup

 Git is already installed on my Window and Linux PCs.
 I decided to use it for my next book project.

 Commands used to set up a repository about Chad